Back to writing

 Check reality, not confidence

-Before promising any number externally, I’d want a simple internal review.
-Real answers.
-Not vibes.
+Before promising any number externally, I would want a very plain internal review.
+Real answers, not confidence.

-How fast do we detect incidents?
-Synthetic checks catching problems in 60 seconds?
-Or a customer Slack message 20 minutes later?
-Big difference.
+How fast do incidents get detected?
+Synthetic checks in under a minute?
+Or a customer message twenty minutes later?
+Those are very different worlds.

-How long does recovery take?
-Is there a runbook, or does someone figure it out live every time?
+How long does recovery usually take?
+Is there a runbook?
+Is rollback practiced?
+Or is somebody figuring it out live every time?

 SLA, SLO, and the part nobody talks about